prestodb/presto/presto-docs/src/main/sphinx/presto_cpp/features.rst

 * **Default value:** ``true``
 * **Presto on Spark default value:** ``false``

 Enable periodic clean up of old tasks.
-This is ``true`` for Prestissimo, however for Presto on Spark this defaults to ``false`` as zombie/stuck tasks are handled by spark via speculative execution.
+The default value is ``true`` for Presto C++.
+For Presto on Spark this property defaults to ``false``, as zombie or stuck tasks are handled by Spark by speculative execution.

 ``old-task-cleanup-ms``
 ^^^^^^^^^^^^^^^^^^^^^^^